amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

 executed.

 For each quantized node, results are saved in *.bin and* .txt formats (\* represents the output name of the node).
-If “dump_float” is set to True, output of all nodes are saved in \*_float.bin and \*_float.txt (\* represents the output name of the node), please note that this may require a lot of storage space.
+If "dump_float" is set to True, output of all nodes are saved in \*_float.bin and \*_float.txt (\* represents the output name of the node), please note that this may require a lot of storage space.

 Examples of dumping results are shown in the following table.
-Due to considerations for the storage path, the ‘/’ in the node name will be replaced with ‘\_’.
+Due to considerations for the storage path, the '/' in the node name will be replaced with '\_'.

 Table 2.
 Example of Dumping Results